Atomu2014/product-nets/README.md

 ``Note``: Any problems, you can contact me at kevinqu@apex.sjtu.edu.cn, or kevinqu16@gmail.com.
 Through email, you will get my rapid response.

-This repository contains the demo code of the paper [Product-based Neural Network for User Response Prediction](https://arxiv.org/abs/1611.00144) and other baseline models, implemented with ``tensorflow``.
+This repository maintains the demo code of the paper [Product-based Neural Network for User Response Prediction](https://arxiv.org/abs/1611.00144) and other baseline models, implemented with ``tensorflow``.
 And this paper has been published on ICDM2016.

 ## Introduction to User Response Prediction

-User response prediction takes fundamental and crucial role in today's business.
+User response prediction takes a fundamental and crucial role in today's business, especially personalized recommender system and online display advertising.
 Different from traditional machine learning tasks, user response prediction always has ``categorical features`` grouped by different ``fields``, which we call ``multi-field categorical data``, e.g.: